lemiffe/lemiffe.com/_posts/2019-11-15-computer-overlords.markdown

 **Let's analyse the "speech" in more detail:**

-<blockquote>The problem with humanity is that we can't be trusted; we are the teachers, we are the drivers, we are the leaders, but we are just people.
+> The problem with humanity is that we can't be trusted; we are the teachers, we are the drivers, we are the leaders, but we are just people.
->
-> </blockquote>

 We have more power than we think we have.
 Each profession holds more responsibilities than it would seem.
 That said, you must think of each person, regardless of what they do, as an intelligent being similar to yourself, just on a different trajectory, and each of these people could have a world of mad ideas going on in their brains, we might have completely different views on things, so we much respect.